joekreu/basic_pcp/PARSING.md

 from the module `helpers.py`, and they are meant to be run by the same test driver.

-Analysis of the code and test results support this claim: \
+Analysis of the code and test results support this claim:

-_All basic parsers accept the same set of expressions and create identical_ _results with identical input, provided they use identical operator and_ _binding power definitions.
-In the parse process, they create_ _subexpressions in the same order_.
+> _All basic parsers accept the same set of expressions and create identical_
+> _results with identical input, provided they use identical operator and_
+> _binding power definitions.
+In the parse process, they create_
+> _subexpressions in the same order_.

 This should also justify the use of the generic term _precedence climbing_.

+> _Note:_ The term _precedence_ is used in both a generic sense and a
+> specific sense.
+In the generic sense, it is about finding a particular parse
+> tree for otherwise ambiguous expressions based on some kind of binding
+> strengths of the operators.
+In the specific sense, _precedence_ is a number
+> assigned to an operator.
+The parser in this repo are _precedence parsers_
+> in the generic sense, but they are not based on _precedences_ in the
+> specific sense.

 The remaining parser, `direct_pcp_ir_0`, uses the algorithm of `pcp_ir_0` to parse some 'hard coded' examples.
 It is 'self-contained' (without